 If you’re in the process of getting new windows for your home, this guide explains some of the options available to you.
 When it comes to buying new windows, having an idea of your needs and preferences beforehand goes a long way to making sure you get the best ones for you.

-Types of Windows Available
+What Types of Windows are Available?

 There are several types of windows, and each type has its own advantages and disadvantages.